 The Institute is one of the most comprehensive heart transplant centers in the country.
-The first heart transplant was completed at Baptist Health Medical Center-Little Rock in November 1989, and since that time, more than 275 heart transplants have been performed.
-Baptist Health was also the first to implant a left ventricular device (LVAD) and have implanted more than 400 of these life-extending devices.
+The first heart transplant was completed at Baptist Health Medical Center-Little Rock in November 1989, and since that time, more than 289 heart transplants have been performed.
+Baptist Health was also the first to implant a left ventricular device (LVAD) in Arkansas and have implanted more than 400 of these life-extending devices.

 Whether or not you need these advanced surgical therapies, as a patient in our Heart Failure Program, you have access to the most comprehensive set of heart failure management protocols available in the state.
-In fact, four of the six heart failure specialists in Arkansas are at Baptist Health.
+In fact, three of the five heart failure specialists in Arkansas are at Baptist Health.

 We also actively participate in heart failure clinical trials, advancing our collective knowledge about beneficial therapies.

 The Baptist Health Heart Failure and Transplant Institute has been recognized for expertise in delivering specialty care by Blue Cross Blue Shield as a Blue Distinction Center for adult heart transplants.

 How do you get started with the Baptist Health Heart Failure and Transplant Institute?

 To learn more or to make an appointment with one of our heart failure specialists, ask your primary care physician or cardiologist to refer you to one of our specialists.
 Or, you may call us directly.

 We will help you through the process of determining the next step towards managing your heart failure, providing hope all along the way.